MarcialRosales/java-pcf-workshops/README.md

 	`cf push flight-availability-site -p site --random-route`  use this command if you are pushing the already built site
 5. Check out application's details, whats the url?
   `cf app flight-availability-site`

+# Deploying applications with application manifest

+- [ ] simplify push command with manifest files (`-f <manifest>`, `-no-manifest`)
+- [ ] register applications with using a given domain and hostname(s) (or random hostname) (`domain`, `domains`, `host`, `hosts`, `no-hostname`, `random-route`, `routes`) We can register http and tcp endpoints.
+- [ ] deploy applications without registering its DNS (`no-route`) (for instance, a messaging based server which does not listen on any port)
+- [ ] specify resources : memory size, disk size and number of instances!!
+(Use manifest to store the 'default' number of instances ) (`instances`, `disk_quota`, `memory`)
+- [ ] specify environment variables the application needs
+- [ ] as far as CloudFoundry is concerned, it is important that application start (and shutdown) quickly.
+If we are application is too slow we can adjust the timeouts CloudFoundry uses before it deems an application as failed and it restarts it:
+	- `timeout` (60sec) Time (in seconds) allowed to elapse between starting up an app and the first healthy response from the app
+	- `env: CF_STAGING_TIMEOUT` (15min) Max wait time for buildpack staging, in minutes
+	- `env: CF_STARTUP_TIMEOUT` (5min) Max wait time for app instance startup, in minutes
+- [ ] CloudFoundry is able to determine the health status of an application and restart if it is not healthy.
+We can tell it not to check or to checking the port (80) is opened or whether the http endpoint returns a `200 OK` (`health-check-http-endpoint`, `health-check-type`)
+- [ ] CloudFoundry builds images from our applications.
+It uses a set of scripts to build images called buildpacks.
+There are buildpacks for different type of applications.
+CloudFoundry will automatically detect the type of application however we can tell CloudFoundry which buildpack we want to use. (`buildpack`)

 # Cloud Foundry services